-We are Hutchesons' Educational Trust (HET) and we operate Hutchesons' Grammar School (HGS).
-HET is a charity, registered in Scotland with the Office of the Scottish Charity Regulator (OSCR).
+We are the Governors of Hutchesons' Educational Trust (GoHET) and we operate Hutchesons' Grammar School (HGS).
+GoHET is a charity, registered in Scotland with the Office of the Scottish Charity Regulator (OSCR).
 Our charity registration number is SC002922 and our registered office is at 21 Beaton Road, Glasgow, G41 4NW.
-HET is the data controller and this privacy notice covers the activities of both HET and HGS.
-Reference hereafter to "the School" therefore includes HET and HGS.
+GoHET is the data controller and this privacy notice covers the activities of both HET and HGS.
+Reference hereafter to "the School" therefore includes GoHET and HGS.